 Standard Female Grab Area: Three female prisoners are being taken to trial and all are held firmly by the arm.
 This probably isn't the only time this happens.

-All the Forsaken wish to supplant Ishamael as Nae'blis (the Dark One's Dragon).
+All the Forsaken wish to supplant Ishamael as Nae'blis (The Dragon of the Dark One).
 The Dark One offered the position to all of them in Lord of Chaos to encourage the competition.
 The only exception is Demandred, who cares nothing for rule in any degree except in how it helps him to achieve his primary goal: defeating the Dragon.

 Start X to Stop X: In the twelfth book, its revealed that in order to keep the Dark One sealed away, they first need to break the seals on the prison, so they can remake the seals even stronger.

 Stealth Pun: A throwaway reference to "the ter'angreal used to produce the cloth for Warder cloaks" strongly implies that said cloth is produced by weaving with the One Power.

 Stockholm Syndrome: One explanation for Mat's feelings about Tylin, though complicated by the fact that he's probably genuinely attracted to her as well.